rocky-linux/devtools/README.md

 ## Debugging module streams
 Mock supports enabling custom build options as well as module streams for specific builds.
-To do this, you will need to edit a configuration file that is installed to /etc/mock/templates/myrocky.tpl and modify the build macros as well as the module stream you will find there.
+To do this, you will need to edit the configuration file that is installed to `/etc/mock/templates/myrocky.tpl` and add/modify the build macros as well as add or comment out the module stream needed for that build.